mikaelpatel/Cosa/examples/CosaDS1307/README.md

-CosaDS18B20
+CosaDS1307
 ====

-Demonstration of Cosa OneWire DS18B20 1-Wire driver.
-Three Programmable Resolution 1-Wire Digital Thermometers are used.
+Demonstration of Cosa TWI driver for the DS1307, 64 X 8, Serial I2C Real-Time Clock.
 See Bench and Screenshot.